Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Introduction

-\item The paper proposes a Goal-Directed Optimization approach to remedy the limitations of the MIP formulation; it uses a 2-stage approach to eliminate symmetries and provide optimal load plans that are close to a reference plan.
+\item The paper proposes the Lexicographic Outbound Load Planning Problem (LOLPP) to remedy the limitations of the standard MIP formulation of OLPP.
+The LOLPP eliminates symmetries and provides stable optimal load plans that are as close as possible to a pre-determined reference plan.

-\item The paper proposes an optimization proxy to address the computational difficulties of the GDO approach; the optimization proxy uses a machine learning model to predict the loads and a feasibility restoration procedure to adjust the predictions to satisfy the problem constraints and determine the commodity flows.
-Once trained, the optimization proxy provides high-quality solutions in a few seconds.
+\item The paper proposes an optimization proxy to address the computational difficulties of the LOLPP.
+The optimization proxy uses a {\em machine learning model} to predict the number of trailers to dispatch for each outbound terminal and {\em a repair procedure} that adjusts the predictions to satisfy the problem constraints and determine the package volume allocation to primary and alternate routing options.
+Once trained, the optimization proxy can be leveraged in an online setting to provide high-quality solutions in a few seconds.

-\item The paper presents extensive computational results on industrial instances, including some of the largest terminals in the network; the results demonstrate the significant benefits of optimization and the ability of the optimization proxy to find high-quality and consistent solutions in real time.
-More precisely, the paper shows that the optimization proxy outperforms a greedy heuristic and the MIP model solved by a commercial solver both in terms of the objective function value and \textit{consistency} metrics.
+\item The paper presents an extensive computational study on industrial instances, including some of the largest terminals in a large-scale parcel delivery network.
+The results show that the optimization proxy significantly outperforms a greedy heuristic and the MIP formulation both in terms of the objective function value and \textit{consistency} metrics.
 The optimization proxy is around $10$ times faster than the commercial solver in obtaining solutions with the same objective function value and orders of magnitude faster in terms of generating solutions that are consistent with a reference plan.
-Empirical experiments show the value of breaking symmetries by GDO, which helps the proxy to produce high-quality and consistent load plans.
+The experimental results also show the value of breaking symmetries in learning accurate solution patterns and producing high-quality and stable load plans.
+The efficiency of the proposed approach makes it practical for real-time load plan adjustments.

-\item From a business and sustainability perspective, the experiments demonstrate the value of having alternate flow paths for the commodities, in addition to the primary flow paths.
-The proposed load plans allocate approximately $17\%$ commodity volume to the alternate flow paths and reduce the required load capacity by $12\%-15\%$. \end{enumerate}
+\item From a business and sustainability perspective, the experiments demonstrate the value of having alternate routing options for the commodities in addition to the primary routing options.
+The proposed load plans allocate approximately $17\%$ package volume to the alternate routing options and reduce the required trailer capacity by $12\%-15\%$. \end{enumerate}